 Primary health care is provided for all full-time University students on a prepaid basis through the Student Health Program.
 Medical care and health education services are provided by the University Health Service (UHS), and mental health services are provided by the University Counseling Center (UCC).
-Access to medical and mental health care is provided 24 hours a day, 7 days a week, throughout the calendar year.
+Access to medical and mental health care is provided 24 hours a day, seven days a week, throughout the calendar year.

-Student Health Plan.
 All full-time students pay a mandatory health fee that entitles them to use the University Health Service (UHS) and the University Counseling Center (UCC) throughout the academic year and the following summer (August 1 - July 31), as long as they are enrolled on a full-time basis.
-The mandatory health fee covers visits to UHS primary care providers in the University Health Service (UHS), a comprehensive initial assessment and an individualized treatment plan with UCC mental health professionals, and health education services.
-In addition to the mandatory health fee, all full-time students must have health insurance.
-A University-sponsored health insurance plan is available through the University Health Service.
-This plan provides coverage for diagnostic laboratory tests and X-rays, surgical procedures, hospitalization, prescription medications, and other specific services not covered by the mandatory health fee.
-Students already covered by health insurance comparable to the University-sponsored plan can waive the fee for health insurance.
-All non-immigrant international students and their families who are in the United States with them must comply with INS requirements and University policies governing health insurance.
-A family insurance plan is available for students who wish to have coverage for themselves and their dependent child(ren).
+The mandatory health fee covers visits to UHS primary care physicians, nurse practitioners, and nurses in the University Health Service (UHS), a comprehensive initial assessment and an individualized treatment plan with UCC mental health professionals, and health education services provided by the UHS Health Promotion Office.

 Students are financially responsible for fees not covered by their health insurance.
 Should a student choose to see a private physician or seek care outside UHS without the appropriate referrals, the student assumes responsibility (including financial responsibility) for the health care received.

 University Health Service